 statement

-I contrast objective fact with subjective patterns of thinking by drawing on the natural sciences.
-My series "Bird Brains" is a visual glossary of idioms that include birds, and whose meanings point to human irrationality.
+I contrast objective fact with subjective patterns of thinking by drawing on the natural sciences and figures of speech.
+My series "Bird Brains" is a visual glossary of bird-related idioms whose meanings point to human irrationality.
 From Black Swan Theory – a mistaken belief that something is impossible – to The Ugly Duckling, who was actually a swan, I tap into colloquial language to highlight the ways we misconstrue the world.
 Each artwork takes one such expression or story and portrays it as a sculpture using its starring bird's shapes and colors.

-A metaphor for my yearning to bridge these gaps in understanding, my work combines materials from disparate chapters of my life.
-I include horsehair as a nod to Texas, fabric from my time working in Paris couture, and washi paper representing Japan.
-In homage to the multiculturalism of New York, I employ the versatile material of thermoplastic to create elements that are sometimes mounted sideways on panels like glass fins, other times sewn into leather or piercing translucent organza.
+A metaphor for my yearning to bridge cultural gaps in understanding, my work combines materials from disparate chapters of my life.
+I employ horsehair as a nod to Texas, prototyping fabric from my time working in Paris couture, and sumi ink from Japan.
+In homage to the multiculturalism of New York, I use the versatile material of thermoplastic to create elements that are sometimes mounted sideways on panels like glass fins, other times sewn into leather or piercing translucent organza.
 The material’s ability to take many shapes and adopt a multitude of appearances denotes the expansiveness of humanity.

 From the series “Drawings in Three Dimensions”